Ignoramuses/bing-bing-wahoo/README.md

     - If you jump while sneaking and standing still, you will do a backflip and be sent backwards!
     - Could be annoying, so it can be disabled through Mod Menu.

+- Cap throwing
+  - When held, the cap can be thrown by clicking.
+  - When worn, it can be thrown via the G key by default.
+  - The thrown cap will damage any entity it hits.
+  - It will also retrieve any items or experience it finds!

 - Slider music disc
   - A music disc which plays a version of Slider.
 This version has been modified to be in the Minecraft soundfont.